apache/datasketches-website/docs/AccuracyPlots.md

   * Connecting the plotted points with the same quantiles form the lines of the graph

-The specifics of the above graph:
+The specifics of the above pitchfork graph:

 * The sketch type is the Heap QuickSelect Sketch, which is the default sketch.
 * The sketch was configured with <i>k = 1024</i>.